The online marketing environment is constantly evolving. Here are some of the key trends and activities which you need to be aware of in 2013:

 Tailor content by researching the needs of your customers and prospects and always keep your business objectives in mind.
 Want to sell more product X?
 Photos can show product X in use, a video can show why it’s a better product than product Y, a blog can outline an issue a customer was facing and how product X helped.
+Want to develop your offline marketing strategies such as selling custom pins?
+Pincious offers custom enamel pins.
 There are many options available and they don’t all cost as much as you think.

 SEO and social media

 Having an active social media presence is now more important than ever.
 Share an interesting comment or some great content and your audience will link to it and share it again, promoting it to their wider network.

 Search engines see these endorsements and mentions as important ranking factors, so they boost your search engine visibility.

 There’s a number of social media platforms and maintaining a presence can take up time and resources so make sure you focus your efforts on the channels which give you the best return.
 Speak to your customers and research what your competitors are up to, this should give you a good idea about what your business should be doing.

 The way people access the web is changing very rapidly.
 Ofcom research in 2012 found that tablet ownership had jumped from 2% to 11% in the previous 12 months and that the proportion of people accessing the internet via their mobiles had grown to 39%.